 - An Olympus TG-4 is featured from 2017 through present, particularly for macro, point-and-shoot quick shots, and underwater.

 - The latest addition, a Canon EOS M6 mirrorless camera with interchangeable lenses hit Montegraphia early 2019.

-Although I’ve designed several websites by editing raw HTML, my coding skills are not nearly well developed enough to have designed this site.
-Thus, I’d like to note that this website is running WordPress 3.0 (!) with the free Atahualpa Theme by BytesForAll, all of which, for folks who don’t know, are developed by a wide variety of fellow computer nerds (I hope they don’t take offence) who make it much easier for others to have well designed, nice looking websites.
+Although I’ve designed a few websites by editing raw HTML, my coding skills are not nearly well developed enough to have designed this site.
+Thus, I’d like to note that this website is running on WordPress with freely available themes (presently the Two-thousand Fourteen theme from WordPress), which has been developed by countless individuals of fantastic talent.
+Thank you for sharing.

 My real name is Justin Montemarano—you can find me on twitter (I may not respond),